juju/charm-tools/docs/reproducible-charms.rst

 versions of the modules as determined in the various ``wheelhouse.txt`` files.

 Python module versions are also recorded.
-If a VCS repository is used for the python module, then any branch specified is also recorded, along with the commit.
+If a VCS repository is used for the Python module, then any branch specified is also recorded, along with the commit.

 At the end of the build, the lock file is written with all of the layer and